 As an isolated grid in one of the world’s least-forgiving environments, it’s crucial that we have a reliable backup system.
 Until recently, we used diesel generators during power outages, to supplement our hydro in very cold weather, and during droughts.

 However, some of our backup diesel generators were old and had to be retired.
 Since we are mandated to provide a backup system, we needed to replace them.
-Three life cycle assessments done by independent agencies showed that switching from diesel to natural gas would save us significant amounts of money, produce fewer greenhouse gas, particulate and nitrogen oxide air emissions, and would be quieter and more efficient to operate.
+Three life-cycle assessments done by independent agencies showed that switching from diesel to natural gas would save us significant amounts of money, produce fewer greenhouse gas, particulate and nitrogen oxide air emissions, and would be quieter and more efficient to operate.
 You can read the assessment below.
-Based on what we learned through the assessments, we made the decision to replace two of our oldest diesels with natural gas generators.
+Based on what we learned through the assessments, we made the decision to replace three of our oldest diesels with natural gas generators.

 As with diesel, we use our natural gas units for emergency backup, during years of low water at our hydro facilities, or during peak cold winter months.
 The vast majority of power we produce will continue to be from renewable sources (in 2018 close to 94 percent of the electricity we were generating was from hydro).